Nikolair1/Nikolair1/README.md

-Hi, I’m Nikolai and I study Computer Science & Engineering at UCLA 🐻.
-I have uploaded different projects that I've done in the past and am currently working on.
-I am passionate about back-end development and Machine Learning and am always trying to learn new things. 🧑‍🎓
+Hi, I'm Nikolai! 🎓 I'm pursuing a degree in Computer Science & Engineering at UCLA.
+Here, you'll find a variety of projects I've worked on, reflecting my journey through back-end development and Machine Learning.
+I'm passionate about discovering new technologies and continuously enhancing my skills.
+Dive into my repositories to see what I'm currently exploring!
 Feel free to contact me at nikolair@g.ucla.edu